fusioncharts/react-fusioncharts/README.md

 react-fusioncharts
 ==================

-Simple and effective React bindings for FusionCharts JavaScript Charting Library.
+Simple ReactJS components for FusionCharts JavaScript Charting Library.
 It helps build UI components and include interactivity for FusionCharts.

 ### Features
 * Add a chart using just a single ReactJS component